Iowa Hawkeyes Basketball Odds

 Check the current best odds available at IA online sportsbooks on the Hawkeyes NCAA basketball team to win the Big Ten, make the Final Four or win the National Championship.
 Click on any odds to claim your bonus and lock in your bets.

 If you’re at least 21 years of age, not on any gambling self-exclusion lists and somewhere in Iowa when you place your sports wager, you’re eligible to bet on Hawkeyes hoops using a licensed IA sportsbook.
+All you need to do is download the app associated with such a sportsbook onto your device or visit the sportsbooks’ websites.
+From there, the software will walk you through the registration process.

 At that point, you’re ready to start browsing the markets for Iowa men’s basketball.
 Click or tap on the college basketball menu on the app or website, then scroll until you see the Iowa game.
 The sportsbook may offer special promotions just for the contest, so be sure to watch out for those.